-Not great, not bad, the PowerSpec 3D is a lackluster printer that works well enough, but won’t blow anyone away, especially when we consider the near absence of support.
-With a few choice improvements, the 3D Pro could shine through.
+Not superb, not awful, the PowerSpec 3D is a lackluster printer that works well enough, but won’t blow anyone away, especially when we consider the near absence of support.
+With a few improvements, the 3D Pro could shine through.

 The PowerSpec 3D Pro follows in the company’s tradition of copycatting the massively successful MakerBot range from a design as well as a hardware point of view.
 Similarly to other models in the PowerSpec range, the 3D Pro is very much a cost-cutting iteration of the MakerBot Replicator 2, and as such, it’s worth approaching it with a degree of skepticism, especially if you are expecting a model on par with MakerBot’s offering.

 With that said, it does appear to sport a few improvements on its inspiration and with a significant price cut as well.
 Today, we investigate the PowerSpec 3D Pro to determine whether its worthy of the cost.

 |Printing Area||226 mm x 144 mm x 149 mm|

 |Layer Resolution||100 to 500 microns|

 |Extruder Diameter||0.4 mm|

 Table of ContentsHide